tarikly/Binance-Futures-Signals/README.md

  - BINANCE_SECRET_KEY="" // SECRET KEY Binance
  - LEVERAGE="30" // Binance leverage
  - PERCENT_SIZE_AMOUNT="0.05" // Account balance percentage
  - STRING_SESSION="" // String that will be displayed in the terminal.
 Copy and paste here.
-Next time the bot starts it will not ask for the phone number and code
+Next time the bot starts it will not ask for the phone number and code.
+Or Generate the string at https://t.me/genStr_robot

 To start bot run this command